exakat/exakat-docs/Reference/Rules/Dump/CollectClassDepth.rst

 Collect Class Depth
 +++++++++++++++++++

-  Count the number of level of extends for classes.
+  This rule count the number of level of extends in classes.
+Each level is a depth level: the last child has that number of direct `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_, which are dependencies.

 .. code-block:: php